24. South of Spain & Morocco

 Day 3.
 Sevilla - Córdoba (145 km)

-Breakfast in the hotel, then departure towards Cordoba - a beautiful ancient town in Andalusia as well as one of Spain's most famous historical monuments.
-You will take a proper tour through its historic center - conspicuously charming place, with its patios and courtyards, decorated with pots of aromatic jasmine and geraniums and walk narrow, winding streets, lined with what must be some of the prettiest and most colorful houses in southern Spain.
-And of course you will enter the Mosque-Cathedral - the greatest dual-identity monument in Spain.
-Of course, you will enter the Mosque-Cathedral - the greatest dual-identity monument in Spain.
+Breakfast in the hotel, then departure towards Cordoba, a beautiful ancient town in Andalusia as well as one of Spain's most famous historical monuments.
+You will take a proper tour through its historic center, a conspicuously charming place with its patios and courtyards, decorated with pots of aromatic jasmine and geraniums, and walk narrow, winding streets lined with what must be some of the prettiest and most colorful houses in southern Spain.
+And of course, you will enter the Mosque-Cathedral, the greatest dual-identity monument in Spain.
+Of course, you will enter the Mosque-Cathedral, the greatest dual-identity monument in Spain.

-Arrival at hotel, accommodation, dinner and night in Cordoba.
+Arrival at the hotel, accommodation, dinner, and night in Cordoba.

 Day 4.
 Cordoba - Ronda - Costa del Sol (322 km)